 have won many a championship in the show ring with our dogs and

 have put our everything into producing beautiful top class dogs.

-We have also been doing breed stands across the country for the
+We have also been doing breed stands across the country since

 We have sadly had many lows over the years too.
 Any type of

 breeding can be heart breaking especially when the founder animals

 were never health tested.
 We have had some health problems in our

 line which were brushed to one side as a one off, but when it

 happens again you know there is an issue that needs